 Information regarding trustee obligations in the management of trust accounts, including establishment, operation, closure and audit of trust accounts is accessible on the Queensland Government website.

-A copy of a qualified auditor's report must be forwarded by the auditor to the Manager of Public Practice at CPA Australia within 15 business days of the completion of the audit.
+A copy of a modified auditor's report must be forwarded by the auditor to the General Manager of Professional Conduct at CPA Australia within 15 business days of the completion of the audit.
 An auditor is also required to report any identified deficiency of client monies to CPA Australia within five business days.
-Although unqualified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.
+Although unmodified reports are not required to be lodged, they must be maintained and may be reviewed as part of the Best Practice Program.